ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-9.md

 ## Step 7.1: Install Zoomdata via Docker <a id="install-zoomdata"></a>

-Please install Docker and Zoomdata on your system using the guides linked below:
+Please install Docker and Zoomdata on your system using the guides linked below.
+Summarized the steps from the links below to help you navigate through them as you install Docker and Zoomdata.
+You should still go to the links:

 - [Install and Configure Docker](https://docs.docker.com/installation/)
+  - 1\.
+Install Docker Engine page appears, choose your appropriate OS
+  - 2\.
+(Example steps done in Mac) Select Getting Started with Docker for Machine
+  - 3\.
+Select **Get Docker for Mac(stable)**
+  - 4\.
+Go through steps 1 and 2 to install and verify Docker installed successfully

 - [Install Zoomdata via Docker](http://docs.zoomdata.com/docker-install)
+  - 1\.
+Docker Image Installation appears
+  - 2\.
+View prerequisites
+  - 3\.
+Navigate to installation processing
+  - 4\.
+Run the 1st and 2nd instructions to install and setup Zoomdata
+  - 5\.
+If on Mac or Linux, navigate to `http://localhost/zoomdata`

 ## Step 7.2: Configure Zoomdata <a id="configure-zoomdata"></a>